Anderson County - Oak Ridge Community Information

-Jaycee Park located on Hwy.
+Jaycee Park is located on Hwy.
 61 next to the National Guard Armory.
 Facilities include a picnic shelter and picnic area, swimming pool, and playground equipment.

-South Clinton Park on Highway Drive next to the South Elementary School.
+South Clinton Park is on Highway Drive next to the South Elementary School.
 The park consists of a walking trail, basketball court, picnic area, picnic shelter, playground equipment, and a soccer field.

 City of Lake City

 The Lake City Community Center provides programs for all ages.
 Senior citizens can participate in the Keen Club and in white-elephant bingo.
-The Center also offers parenting, gymnastics, and aerobics classes; Weight Watchers programs and classes; dances; and special occasion parties
+The Center also offers parenting, gymnastics, and aerobics classes, Weight Watchers programs and classes, dances, and special occasion parties

 City of Oak Ridge